exein-io/pulsar/README.md

 ## Quickstart

+> **Note**
-To download, install and run Pulsar on a Debian-based distribution running kernel version 5.5 or higher with BPF and BTF enabled, run the following in your terminal.
-Visit the official Pulsar website for the full [requirements](https://pulsar.sh/docs/requirements).
+The following guide assumes you are on a Debian-based distribution running kernel version 5.5 or higher with BPF and BTF enabled.
+Visit the official Pulsar website for the full [requirements](https://pulsar.sh/docs/requirements) and [installation options](https://pulsar.sh/docs/installation) available.

+To download, install and run Pulsar, run the following in your terminal.

 ```sh
 <command to fetch and execute the auto-install script>